spawaskar-cora/cora-docs/docs/getting-started/conventions.md

 The Search history symbol denotes that you can save or favorite your most frequently used searches.
 This feature allows users to re-run previously searched models within a project.
-The Search history has two parts, the search history part shows the last 10 seraches the user has performed and the search favoties which allows the user to favorite and run a previous search done by the user.
+The Search history has two parts, the search history part shows the last 10 searches the user has performed and the search favorites which allows the user to favorite and run a previous search done by the user.
 This ia a very powerful and useful capability that is liked by most users.

 ### :material-bell: – Notification { data-toc-label="Notification" }